mraiur/dainmiller.github.io/_posts/2015-10-16-scenario-coupling-cohesions.markdown

   def admin?
     @user.admin
   end
-{% endhighlight %}

-Here we are choosing rudimentary booleans just as an example.
+  # Here we are choosing rudimentary booleans just as an example.

-{% highlight ruby %}
   def has_access_to_content?
     # Examples ideas on random ways a user could have access
     if @user.admin || @user.has_purchased